JSitter/dockerized_backdrop_cms/README.md

 **Special Note**

-It's recommended to change the default database credentials to those that aren't published in a public repository on the internet.
-After doing that you'll need to repeat steps 1 and 2 above.
+It's recommended to change the default database credentials if you choose to use this repo in production somewhere.

 **IMPORTANT**

 **Before submitting the database credentials proceed to step 4**

 ### 4. Set the Database Address
-The default value `localhost` won't work and is hidden in the `Advanced` section when filling in the database credentials.
+The default value `127.0.0.1` won't work and is hidden in the `Advanced` section when filling in the database credentials.
-Because the database exists in a separate container this must be changed from `localhost` to `mysql`.
+Because the database exists in a separate container this must be changed from `127.0.0.1` to `mysql`.
 This references the container's address in the docker network.

 ### 5. Rejoice
 Now you should be able to finish Backdrop's setup sequence and enter in your site information.